 Scar Appearance Factors

-• Skilled Surgeon: Choose a board-certified plastic surgeon for precise horizontal incisions.
+• Skilled Surgeon: Choose a board-certified Cosmetic Surgeon for precise horizontal incisions.

 • Post-Op Care: Follow all guidelines to minimize scar and maintain blood supply.

 Visible scars and the belly button after tummy tuck can fade over time, particularly with the work of a skilled surgeon.
-If you have questions, always consult your plastic surgeon for guidance.
+If you have questions, always consult your Cosmetic Surgeon for guidance.
 Over time, many tummy tuck patients find that their scars and belly button after tummy tuck become much less noticeable, enhancing their overall results.

 Emotional Impact of Belly Button after Tummy Tuck